LartTyler/MHWDB-Docs/source/includes/_endpoints_weapons.md

 ### Special Ammo Types
 A light or heavy bowgun's special ammo type may be one of the following values.

-- Wyvernblast
+- wyvernblast
-- Wyvernheart
+- wyvernheart
-- Wyvernsnipe
+- wyvernsnipe